jpastuszek/httpthumbnailer/README.md

 ### Thumbnail options

-Following options can be used with thumbnail specification:
+Following options can be used with thumbnailing specification:
 * `quality` - set output image quality; this is format specific: for JPEG 0 is maximum compression and 100 is maximum quality, for PNG first digit is zlib compression level and second one is filter level
 * `background-color` - color in HTML notation or textual description ('red', 'green' etc.) used for background when processing transparent images or padding; by default white background is used
 * `float-x` and `float-y` - value between 0.0 and 1.0; can be used with `crop` and `pad` methods to move cropping view or image over background left to right or top to bottom (0.0 to 1.0); both default to 0.5 centering the view or image